-“Spending more than you need to, spending instead of saving for retirement, spending in anticipation of becoming rich, makes you a slave to wages, even with a high income,” she wrote.
+“Spending more than you need to, spending instead of saving up for retirement, spending in anticipation of becoming rich, makes you a slave to your wages, even with a high income,” she wrote.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous

 stdClass Object ([term_id] => 4596 [name] => salary [taxonomy] => post_tag [slug] => zarplata)salary